hwdegroot/gittools/README.md

 ## Usage

-The tools will allow you to define a file with locations of checked out git repo's.
+The tools will allow you to define a file with locations of checked out git repos.
 The tools will default look to `<gittoolslocation>/.reporc`

 The tools will expose the following aliases: